NinjaSciurus/L13_PC_Print_App/docs/PROTOCOL.md

   = `4F 4B`). `10 0C` is a no-op on V3.08.
 - The seek stops with the next border **under the head**.
 The tear edge is a few mm downstream, so a small extra feed (`1B 4A nn`, ~6 mm here) advances it to tearable.
-- The hardware **cannot reverse-feed** (`1F 11 11 nn` doesn't work), so you cannot have both "border exactly at the tear edge" and "zero offset on the next print" — a tear feed shifts the next print down by the same amount.
-Default behaviour: seek + a 6 mm tear feed, matching the vendor iOS app on stock labels.
+- The firmware **retracts the paper a little before each print** (a visible pull-back) to re-seat the label at the print line — so the device *can* reverse-feed, even though the sibling SDK's reverse-feed command (`1F 11 11 nn`) drew no response on V3.08 and this project never drives retraction itself.
+Combined with the post-print border seek (which re-references the actual gap each cycle), this is why **seek + a 6 mm tear feed** prints cleanly on stock labels without a creeping offset: the tear feed advances the finished label to tearable, and the next cycle's seek + retract re-seat the following label.
+This matches the vendor iOS app.

 ## Orientation